aguirrealvaro/code-guidelines/doc.md

 To help prevent pushing code that's not been thouroughly reviewed and give your teamates the confidence they need to approve your work in a timely fashion, break up your large contributions into multiple, smaller PRs.

-Unless your contribution consists of only simple naming changes, this can be difficult and time consuming to review, here's how to break up your PR:
+Unless your contribution consists of only simple naming changes, this can be difficult and time consuming to review.

-1. Pull your branch to ensure you have the latest changes
-2. Separate your changes from the target branch, use `git reset --soft` + `last commit of target branch`
-3. Unstage those chages with `git reset`.
-4. Create a new branch, name it accordingly
-5. Now that you're in your new branch, you are free to add the files you want, pick the files that make sense to group together and stage them, then proceed commiting, creating an upstream branch, and opening the PR.

-It's recommended you stash the leftover files until the first PR is reviewed and merged, then repeat this process until all files have been added, rather than having all of your PRs open at once.

 ## Naming Conventions